Xomega-Net/Xomega.Docs/docs/framework/services/common.md

 # Services Framework

 Xomega Framework encourages you to use a layered structure for your applications, where you develop your business logic in a set of business services.
-This will allow you to keep the business services platform-independent, and reuse them in a number of various multi-tier architectures.
+This will allow you to keep the business services platform independent and reuse them in various multi-tier architectures.

 ## Services architecture{#architecture}

-To describe your business services you want to define a set of *Service Interfaces* with your service operations, as well as Data Transfer Objects (*DTOs*), that are used for the input and output of those operations.
+To describe the business services you want to define a set of *Service Interfaces* with your service operations, as well as Data Transfer Objects (*DTOs*), that are used for the input and output of those operations.
 Then you would provide implementations of those interfaces in a set of stateless service classes, where you implement the business logic for your app.

 Defining your services as interfaces allows you to decouple the client logic from the business logic, and use Dependency Injection (DI) to provide the *Service Implementations*.
 It also allows you to expose your services via REST API, WCF or another communication protocol, and have your clients call your services remotely through the same interfaces using a set of client proxies, as illustrated below.